Vulcalien/vulcalien.github.io/content/blog/jeanneville/index.md

-The church of 'Mater Misericordiae' is built in the [gothic style](https://en.wikipedia.org/wiki/Gothic_architecture), with a central *nave* and two lower *aisles*.
-On its side, a bell tower.
+The church of 'Mater Misericordiae' is built in the [gothic style](https://en.wikipedia.org/wiki/Gothic_architecture), with a central *nave* and two *aisles*.
+On its side there is a bell tower.

 Right by the entrance, there is a statue of Sainte Jeanne d'Arc loosely inspired by